The United Kingdom may be relatively compact, but it has a wealth of travel experiences that you've probably dreamed of since childhood.

-6. Make a British weekend of it with a Sunday pub roast
+8. Make a perfect weekend of it with a Sunday pub roast

-9. Find poetry on the shores of Lake Windermere
+9. Ramble the shores and mountains of the Lake District

 Most activity is focused on the twin towns of Windermere (on a hill overlooking the lake) and busy Bowness-on-Windermere, which is home to the boat docks, a cluster of shops and the World of Beatrix Potter, which brings to life the most famous creations of the writer who dedicated her life to the preservation of the Lake District.

-South Wales – There’s more to Wales than sheep, drizzly valleys and place names that are impossible to pronounce for outsiders.
-If you haven’t been to the Pembrokeshire Coast National Park in the country’s ‘wild west’, you are missing a trick.
-Wholly deserving of its number 10 Travelist slot, this ravishing stretch of cliff-flanked coves, thrashing seas, wildflower-freckled moors and hedge-lined tracks leading to one-pub villages still feels like a great escape.
-Life around here moves in the slow lane.
+There’s more to Wales than sheep, drizzly valleys and place names that seem impossible to pronounce for outsiders.
+If you haven’t been to the Pembrokeshire Coast National Park in the country’s "wild west", you are missing a trick.
+This ravishing stretch of cliff-flanked coves, thrashing seas, wildflower-freckled moors and hedge-lined tracks leading to one-pub villages is a great escape.

 Break up drives by striking out on the 186-mile Pembrokeshire Coast Path, which dips and rises over kissing gates and windy clifftops to smuggler’s coves, wooded hollows where brooks burble, and Neolithic burial chambers.
-To up the adventure, go coasteering with the pros at eco-lodge Preseli Venture.
-Or turn your focus inland to the lonely Preseli Hills, a windswept range of rocky outcrops, low-lying peaks capped with prehistoric standing stones, and moorland flecked with gorse and heather.
+To up the adventure, go coasteering or turn your focus inland to hike the Preseli Mountains, a windswept range of rocky outcrops, low-lying peaks capped with prehistoric standing stones, and moorland flecked with gorse and heather.